MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC.md

 # Lab 02a - Manage Subscriptions and RBAC

+## Lab introduction

+In this lab, you learn about role-based access control.
+You learn how to use permissions and scopes to control what actions identities can and cannot perform.
+You also learn how to make subscription management easier using management groups.

+This lab requires an Azure subscription.
+Your subscription type may affect the availability of features in this lab.
+You may change the region, but the steps are written using **East US**.

 ## Lab scenario

-To improve the management of Azure resources in Contoso, you have been tasked with implementing the following functionality:
+To simplify management of Azure resources in your organization, you have been tasked with implementing the following functionality:

-- Creating a management group that would include all of Contoso's Azure subscriptions
+- Creating a management group that includes all your Azure subscriptions.

-- Granting permissions to submit support requests for all subscriptions in the management group to a designated Microsoft Entra ID user.
-That user's permissions should be limited only to:
+- Granting permissions to submit support requests for all subscriptions in the management group.
+The permissions should be limited only to:

+    - Create and manage virtual machines
-    - Creating support request tickets
+    - Create support request tickets (do not include adding Azure providers)

-    - Viewing resource groups
+## Interactive lab simulations

-   **Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%202)** is available that allows you to click through this lab at your own pace.
-You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.
+There are some interactive lab simulations that you might find useful for this topic.
+The simulation lets you to click through a similar scenario at your own pace.
+There are differences between the interactive simulation and this lab, but many of the core concepts are the same.
+An Azure subscription is not required.

++ [Manage access with RBAC](https://mslearn.cloudguides.com/en-us/guides/AZ-900%20Exam%20Guide%20-%20Azure%20Fundamentals%20Exercise%2014).
+Assign built-in role to a user and monitor the activity logs.

++ [Manage subscriptions and RBAC](https://mslabs.cloudguides.com/guides/AZ-104%20Exam%20Guide%20-%20Microsoft%20Azure%20Administrator%20Exercise%202).
+Implement a management group and create and assign a custom RBAC role.

++ [Open a support request](https://mslearn.cloudguides.com/en-us/guides/AZ-900%20Exam%20Guide%20-%20Azure%20Fundamentals%20Exercise%2022).
+Review support plan options, then create and monitor a support request, technical or billing.

 ## Lab objectives
 In this lab, you will complete the following tasks: